Who Is MC Hammer?

 At the height of his spending, Hammer employed 40 people, bought a $30 million home (later sold), and owned at least 17 cars as well as several racehorses.
 His list of creditors included football star Deion Sanders, who had loaned him $500,000.

 As hip-hop evolved as a music form, Hammer tried to keep up.
 Throughout the 1990s and the first decade of the 2000s, Hammer continued to write and record music.
-In all he's released more than 10 albums during his long career, but nothing has ever matched the celebrity and sales that greeted his records in the early 1990s.
+In all, he has released more than 10 albums during his long career, but nothing has ever matched the celebrity and sales that greeted his records in the early 1990s.

-In February of 2013 Hammer was arrested at a shopping center in northern California.
+In February 2013, Hammer was arrested at a shopping center in northern California.
 The arrest followed a verbal altercation with a police officer who had pulled him over in a car that wasn't registered in his name.
 A few weeks later, the charges against Hammer were dropped.

-Since 1985 Hammer has been married to Stephanie Fuller.
-The couple has five children together.
-The family lives in Tracy, California.
+Hammer has been married to Stephanie Fuller since 1985.
+The couple has five children together and the family lives in Tracy, California.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!